baumlerm/Nebula-Y/README.md

 - Gray Channel Lines indicate unread messages.

-- Dark Gray Channel Lines indicate unread messages from muted channels.
+- Dark Gray Channel Lines indicates muted channels.

 Changes have not been Tested with BetterDiscord.